 The result is shown in Figure 1.9.

 The plots provide useful information that is less obvious in the algebraic expressions.
 The plot of the velocity shows that the ship quickly approaches a maximum velocity of around 12 m/s during the first minute, which remains constant until the moment when the engine is turned off.
-From that moment on, the velocity decreases quickly and at t = 360 s (6 minutes) it is practically zero.
+From that moment on, the velocity decreases quickly and at s (6 minutes) it is practically zero.

 The plot of the tangential acceleration shows that when the motor is turned on, it produces an acceleration of approximately 0.7 m/s2 that quickly decreases.
 When the motor is switched off, the tangential acceleration suddenly becomes approximately −0.7 m/s2 and the way its absolute value decreases with time appears to be identical to the way the initial positive acceleration decreased, the reason being that both acceleration decreases are due to the water resistance.
-That similarity of the plot of the acceleration when the motor is turned on and when it is turned off, implies that the area between the curve for a t and the x axis is the same in both cases; therefore, the integral of a t while the motor was on and off are both equal, but with opposite signs and that implies that the speed that the ship gains while the motor is on equals the speed that it looses until it stops, as it should be.
+That similarity of the plot of the acceleration when the motor is turned on and when it is turned off, implies that the area between the curve for and the axis is the same in both cases; therefore, the integral of while the motor was on and off are both equal, but with opposite signs and that implies that the speed that the ship gains while the motor is on equals the speed that it looses until it stops, as it should be.

 almost 3 centimeters per second.
 There are other factors, such as water currents, wind and waves, that will introduce velocity variations greater than that value.
 The expression given is a mathematical model that is only valid when all those other factors can be neglected.